MMV-RegionSeg

 Flood

-You can repeat this process for other classes by selecting new seed points.
-Each class will have its own label layer.
+You can repeat this for additional classes by selecting new seed points.
+Each class receives its own label layer.

 Growth

-This simulates the growth of a region, similar to a cell colony expanding in a Petri dish.
+This simulates the growth of a region, similar to the expansion of a cell colony in a Petri dish.

 Resetting for New Segmentation

-After a label layer is created for a class, the points layer is removed, allowing you to define new seed points without affecting the existing segmentation results.
+After a label layer is created, the points layer is removed, allowing you to define new seed points without affecting the existing segmentation results.

 Contributing